BIOGRAPHY FOR ERIN AND LIZ AND STORY BEHIND HORSESHOE DONUTS

 You might wonder why a successful attorney and chief financial officer would want to start a donut shop.
 Well, that is simple.
 Donuts make people happy.
 Divorce does not.
 The corporate world is stressful.
 Donuts are not.

 Erin and Liz want to do something together that they start from the ground up and make it soar!
-They are both very successful and smart and have diverse experiences from their educational and professional backgrounds that blend well together and will foster and nurture their business venture.
+They are both very successful, smart and have diverse experiences from their educational and professional backgrounds that blend well together and will foster and nurture their business venture.

 Erin and Liz have never been afraid of a hard day’s work!
 They have both been very successful individually.
 However, if you know anything about identical twins, you know that although they can be great on their own, they are even greater together.
 Together, Erin and Liz are going to create, make, and grow Horseshoe Donuts to be the best and most successful donut and coffee shop in all of Colorado!
 And, they are going to have the satisfaction of doing this together!